 A habit is something that becomes natural to you.
 In that, you do it automatically as part of your life.
 Driving a car is something you do naturally; once you’ve learnt it, you do it without thinking.
 With eating food, eating healthy is something that, like driving a car, can become natural.
 It is just a matter of learning about food and nutrition and of course, taking action on what you learn.

 I’m not a nutritionist and would always recommend that anyone changing their diet or exercise speak with their health professionals.
 However, here are a few suggestions of some good healthy eating habits.

 Carry healthy snacks with you.
-Quite often when out many people grab a quick snack, like a candy bar or bag chips, especially if out mid-morning or mid-afternoon and the energy is feeling low.
+Quite often, when out many people grab a quick snack, like a candy bar or bag of chips, especially if out mid-morning or mid-afternoon and their energy is feeling low.
 As convenient as going to the corner shop is to buy a treat, is it helping your end goal?
-To save money and help you progress towards your health goal, carrying a piece of fruit or handful of nuts to snack on, would be a good start.
+To save money and help you progress towards your health goal, carrying a piece of fruit or handful of nuts to snack on would be a good start.

 LEMON WATER WITH FRESH MINT RECIPE

 Plan your meals in advance.
 Every Sunday, I have a planning session with myself.
 I plan the meals for the week.
 I plan the family evening meals and my breakfast and lunches.
 Not only is this great for writing out the shopping list which I write up on ‘wunderlist’, but, it also helps with tracking my daily food intake.
 And, of course, save unnecessary spending at the supermarket.

 Creating good healthy habits that stick.

 It is difficult to change and switch a bad habit for a good habit does not happen overnight.
 First, you must decide what habits need to change and what new behaviours you need to learn.
 A large goal can cause overwhelm, but when broken down into bite-size pieces, change becomes manageable.